yannickcornaille/create-next-production-app/README.md

 The `pages/api` directory is mapped to `/api/*`.
 Files in this directory are treated as [API routes](https://nextjs.org/docs/api-routes/introduction) instead of React pages.

+## Develop using a dev container

+The easiest way to enjoy a fully featured development environment is to run the project locally in a container in VSCode or remotely in [GitHub Codespaces](https://github.com/codespaces/new?hide_repo_select=true&ref=main&repo=578278026).\
+Check out the [documentation](https://docs.github.com/en/codespaces) for more details.

 ## Learn More

 To learn more about Next.js, take a look at the following resources: